Werewolf: The Beast Among Us

-Werewolf: The Beast Among Us is a 2012 action fantasy horror film directed by Louis Morneau.
+Werewolf: The Beast Among Us is a 2012 horror film directed and co-written by Louis Morneau.
 The film stars Ed Quinn, Stephen Rea, Guy Wilson and Steven Bauer.

 Plot

-In the 19th century, a young boy named Charles watches as a werewolf slaughters his family.
-Before dying, Charles' mother gives him a silver amulet of a howling wolf head, which belonged to his grandfather, who was a "Great Hunter" of werewolves.
-Charles escapes death by activating a trap which causes a chandelier to fall and kill the attacking werewolf.
-Twenty-five years later, Charles is a werewolf bounty hunter, working alongside a band of other hunters to rid the world of all werewolves.
-Werewolves in this fictional world can inflict lycanthropy.
+In the 19th century, a boy named Charles watches as a werewolf slaughters his family.
+Before dying, Charles' mother gives him a silver amulet of a wolf head, which belonged to his grandfather, a "Great Hunter" of werewolves.
+Charles escapes death by activating a trap which causes a chandelier to fall and kill the werewolf.
+Twenty-five years later, Charles is a werewolf bounty-hunter.
+Werewolves can inflict lycanthropy.
 Infected individuals are typically shot in the head, after which their bodies are burned.
-Werewolves are usually only able to transform during the full moon.
-Charles and company receive an offer to hunt down a particularly vicious werewolf of a new breed.
+Werewolves can only transform during the full moon.
+Charles and his band of bounty-hunters receive an offer to hunt down a werewolf of a new breed.
 This new type of werewolf can transform three nights in a row.

 Daniel, a young man apprenticed to the town doctor, has been studying the werewolf's victims to understand how it is behaving.
-When Charles and company arrive, Daniel witnesses Charles expose a scam run by a competing werewolf bounty hunter, Jaeger (German for "Hunter"), on the townsfolk.
-Impressed, Daniel offers his assistance to Charles, who politely declines his offer.
-Daniel persists until Charles gives in and agrees to let Daniel help him hunt down the werewolf.
+Daniel witnesses an arriving Charles expose a scam run by a competing werewolf bounty-hunter, Jaeger, on the townsfolk.
+Impressed, Daniel repeatedly offers his assistance to Charles, until the latter reluctantly accepts it.
 Eva, Daniel's rich girlfriend, tries to talk him out of hunting the werewolf and accepting an offer to study at the medical college in the city but fails.
-Stefan, a well-dressed and handsome companion of Charles, flirts with Eva, much to Daniel's annoyance.
+Stefan, a companion of Charles, flirts with Eva, much to Daniel's annoyance.

-During the next full moon, Jaeger and some friends try to poach the werewolf from Charles' group, but instead, they are tricked into triggering all of the traps that Charles and company had carefully prepared earlier.
-In doing so, the werewolf reveals that it is as intelligent as a person instead of the mindless animal that werewolves usually are.
-The local gypsy leader tells Charles and Daniel that this new werewolf will soon be able to transform at will.
-The townsfolk have lost faith in the bounty hunters and decide to take matters into their own hands.
-The town constable has established a list of people who have insufficient alibis to not be the werewolf, so some of the townsfolk lock them in jail.
-Daniel's mother, Vadoma, is locked away, as are Eva's father and the town constable, and placed under armed guard.
+During the next full moon, Jaeger and some friends try to poach the werewolf from Charles' group.
+Instead, they are tricked into triggering all of the traps that Charles and company had carefully prepared earlier.
+In doing so, the werewolf reveals that it is as intelligent as a person, not the mindless animal that werewolves usually are.
+The local Romani leader tells Charles and Daniel that the werewolf will soon be able to transform at will.
+Having lost faith in the bounty-hunters, the townsfolk decide to take matters into their own hands.
+The town constable has established a list of people who have insufficient alibis to not be the werewolf, so some townsfolk lock them in jail.
+Daniel's mother, Vadoma, is locked away and placed under armed guard, as are Eva's father and the town constable.